 Amgen And MBC BioLabs Announce Winners Of The Amgen Golden Ticket

-SAN FRANCISCO, June 25, 2019 /PRNewswire/ -- Amgen (NASDAQ:AMGN) and MBC BioLabs (formerly QB3@953) today announced that Regencor and Nitrome Biosciences have each been awarded an Amgen Golden Ticket to MBC BioLabs.
-The companies receive priority admission or renewal for one year of lab bench space and access to core facilities at the MBC BioLabs life sciences incubator, as well as connections to Amgen's scientific and business leaders to help advance their scientific programs.
-Amgen has been sponsoring MBC BioLabs since 2016 to assist high-potential and innovative early-stage life science and biotech companies in their efforts to accelerate the development of new therapies to improve human health.
+SAN FRANCISCO, Sept.
+15, 2020 /PRNewswire/ -- Amgen (NASDAQ:AMGN) and MBC BioLabs today announced that BigHat Biosciences and Trilo Therapeutics have each been awarded an Amgen Golden Ticket to MBC BioLabs.
+The companies will receive priority admission or renewal for one year of lab bench space with access to core facilities at the MBC BioLabs life sciences incubator, including access to Amgen's scientific experts and business leaders to help advance their scientific programs.
+Amgen is a proud sponsor of MBC BioLabs, assisting high-potential and innovative early-stage life science and biotech companies accelerating development of new therapies to improve human health.

-"Amgen is dedicated to addressing important scientific questions to advance care and improve the lives of patients with serious diseases, including oncology, cardiovascular, immunological and neurological diseases," said Saptarsi Haldar, vice president of research at Amgen South San Francisco.
-"Regencor and Nitrome Biosciences are doing extraordinary work in these therapeutic areas and funding such early-stage innovation is critical.
-We are happy to support their efforts as they tackle complex research problems and work to resolve unmet medical needs.
-Congratulations to both companies and to the promising scientific entrepreneurs that represent them."
+"Amgen addresses important scientific questions to advance care and improve the lives of patients with serious diseases, including oncology, inflammation and cardiometabolic diseases, among others," said Flavius Martin, vice president of Oncology, Inflammation and Site Head at Amgen South San Francisco.
+"BigHat Biosciences and Trilo Therapeutics are working on promising early-stage innovation that address serious illnesses such as cancer, autoimmune diseases, infectious diseases, and others, which is why funding these companies and providing them the necessary lab space to move their science forward is so important.
+We are happy to support their scientific efforts as they tackle complex research challenges that potentially address critical unmet medical needs for patients.
+Congratulations to both companies and their scientific entrepreneurs."

 Amgen is committed to unlocking the potential of biology for patients suffering from serious illnesses by discovering, developing, manufacturing and delivering innovative human therapeutics.
 This approach begins by using tools like advanced human genetics to unravel the complexities of disease and understand the fundamentals of human biology.